What Is Rumble? The Next Social Video Giant?

 “Alexa, what’s the weather?”

-Voice search is on the rise – and it’s no wonder.
-It takes zero effort, and users get the answer they are looking for without having to dig through 10 pages of results on Google.
+Voice search is the new normal – and it’s no wonder.
+It’s contactless, and users get the answer they are looking for without having to dig through 10 pages of results on Google.

 But optimization for voice search doesn’t follow the same rules as traditional SEO optimization.
 Here are four important things to remember to maximize SEO strategy in the era of voice search.